+Tessa Gargett

-Tessa Gargett BA.
-BSc(Hons) PhD(Medicine) Dr. Gargett is an immunologist currently working at the Royal Adelaide Hospital.
-Her research interests include cell and gene therapies to treat chronic diseases and T cell biology.
-She is based at the Translational Oncology Laboratory (Centre for Cancer Biology) where she is the project manager for a Phase I Clinical Trial of Chimeric Antigen Receptor (CAR) T cell therapy in patients with advanced melanoma, in collaboration with researchers at the Baylor College of Medicine, Texas.
-She also performs basic research investigating CAR T cell biology and combination therapy approaches to treat solid tumours.
+BA.
+BSc(Hons) PhD(Medicine)

+Dr. Gargett is an immunologist working at the Royal Adelaide Hospital.
+Her research interests include cell and gene therapies to treat chronic diseases.
+She is based at the Translational Oncology Laboratory (Centre for Cancer Biology) and she is the Scientific Lead on the CARPETS and KARPOS Phase 1 clinical trials of CAR-T therapies in patients with metastatic melanoma and glioblastoma, in collaboration with researchers at the Baylor College of Medicine, Texas.
+She also performs basic research investigating tumour immunology and CAR T cell biology.
 She received her PhD in 2013 from the University of Adelaide for a project investigating T cell-targeted DNA vaccines for HIV.
-She is a member of the SA Pathology Institutional Biosafety Committee, the Australian Society for Immunology, and the American Association of Cancer Research and helps to run International Day of Immunology and Science in the Pub public events for her local community.
+In 2023 she was awarded the Florey Research Fellowship.
+She is a member of the SA Pathology Institutional Biosafety Committee, the Australian Society for Immunology, and the International Society for Cell and Gene Therapy and helps to run International Day of Immunology and Science in the Pub public events for her local community.